-2015-002 Segregation of Duties
+2015-001 Segregation of Duties

-We noted that one person has access to the general ledger, as well as the Access database where all client benefits' demographic information and plans are tracked for the family support and community enhancement programs.
+We noted that two people have access to the general ledger, as well as the Access database where all client benefits' demographic information and plans are tracked for the family support and community enhancement programs.
 The same person should not have access to the general ledger and the Access database for client benefits in order to maintain the proper segregation of duties associated with the processing of client benefits payments.